PedroBern/brazil-monthly-deaths-by-city/README.md

 ## Installation

-First install the package:
+### To work only with the provided datasets

 ```bash
 pip install brazil-monthly-deaths
 ```

+### To get the most recent data

-Then install the chrome driver in order to use selenium, you can see more information in the [selenium documentation](https://selenium-python.readthedocs.io/installation.html#drivers) and the [chrome driver download page](https://sites.google.com/a/chromium.org/chromedriver/downloads).
+If you want to **get the most recent data**, probably not available on this package, since the deaths numbers change every day, install the chrome driver in order to use selenium, you can see more information in the [selenium documentation](https://selenium-python.readthedocs.io/installation.html#drivers) and the [chrome driver download page](https://sites.google.com/a/chromium.org/chromedriver/downloads).

 <div id="Usage"></div>

 ## Usage

+> :warning: When getting new data, this package will access an official website for new records, but as it is made with web scraping, if the html is updated, this package will no longer work, needing to be updated accordingly.
+Please if you experience any kind of failure, open an issue.

 > Assuming you have installed the chrome driver